GalaChain/sdk/docs/authorization.md

 The only difference between these methods is that only `RegisterUser` allows to specify the `alias` parameter.
 For `RegisterEthUser` and `RegisterTonUser` methods, the alias is set to `eth|<eth-addr>` or `ton|<ton-addr>` respectively.

-Access to register methods is restricted on the organization level.
+Access to register methods is restricted based on the authentication mode configured:
-They can be called only by the organization that is specified in the chaincode as `CURATOR_ORG_MSP` environment variable can access these methods (it's `CuratorOrg` by default).
+- **Role-based authorization (RBAC)**: Requires the `CURATOR` role
+- **Organization-based authorization**: Requires membership in the curator organization (default: `CuratorOrg`)

+The authentication mode is controlled by the `USE_RBAC` environment variable:
+- `USE_RBAC=true`: Uses role-based authentication
+- `USE_RBAC=false` or unset: Uses organization-based authentication

 See the [Organization based authorization](#organization-based-authorization) section, or the [Role Based Access Control (RBAC)](#role-based-access-control-rbac) section for more information.